Do you notice blood in the sink after you brush your teeth?

 Treat Bleeding Gums in Bountiful, UT

 We take a conservative approach to treating bleeding gums.
-This means that we are likely to provide you with a thorough cleaning of your teeth and gum line before recommending any further treatment.
-Often, bleeding gums are a sign your teeth just need to be cleaned; however, they can lead to bigger issues over time.
+This means that we will likely provide you with a thorough cleaning of your teeth and gum line before recommending further treatment.
+Often, bleeding gums are a sign of the fact that you may need professional teeth cleaning; however, they can lead to bigger issues over time.
 Here are some common questions we get regarding treating bleeding gums:

 If your gingivitis progresses to gum disease, we can provide you with periodontal disease treatment to restore and renew the functionality of your gums.
-Dr. Larsen will provide you with a consultation on the current condition of your smile and help you determine if further treatment is needed to resolve your bleeding gums.
+Dr. Larsen will provide you with a consultation on the current condition of your smile.
+He can also help you determine if you need further treatment to resolve your bleeding gums.

 What can I do at home to prevent bleeding gums?